We are pleased to announce that the 2017 awards are now open for entry.

 Welcome to the The National Trust Heritage Awards 2017

-The National Trust Heritage Awards are now in their 23rd year of recognising heritage projects.
+The National Trust Heritage Awards, the signature event of the Australian Heritage Festival are now in their 23rd year of recognising heritage projects.

 The awards are highly regarded in the industry and by entering you have the opportunity for peer and public recognition of your work.
 This is your chance to be judged for the work you are proud of.
 The awards are presented over a luncheon ceremony which is the signature event of the Australian Heritage Festival.
 Last year this was attended by 400 guests, including heritage icons such as Jack Mundey.
 This year, our Master of Ceremonies will be Wendy Harmer, Comedian, Actor, TV and Radio personality and supporter of the National Trust.

 Entrants for the awards include councils, community groups, corporations and individuals.
 The entries include everything from education and research, to restoration of objects, re-vitalisation, architectural re-invigoration, documentaries, regeneration of the environment and hard working advocacy campaigners.

 This category is for projects that complement and utilise existing heritage fabric, re-purposing, and new developments which are sympathetic to the traditional uses of a site and its structures and which protect the heritage integrity.

 For projects that relate to conservation of our built heritage including capital works and repair.
 Such projects may include buildings, structures or sites, urban precincts, commercial items, places of worship, houses, interiors, additions, infill or collections.

 This category is specifically for projects that relate to landscape management and conservation.
 This also includes natural, urban and cultural landscapes; Indigenous and non-Indigenous.